korya/issue-webpack5-lazy-image/README.md

 Repo demonstrating a problem with webpack@5 and v-lazy-image used in Vue2 app

+Checkout Github Action in this repository to see the actual error.

+### Problem

 When trying to use `v-lazy-image` with Vue2 as follows:

 ```vue